Events that threaten death or serious injury can cause intense, long-lasting distress.

 Some people develop ritual activities to help reduce their anxiety.
 For example, people who were sexually assaulted may bathe repeatedly to try to remove the sense of being unclean.

 Many people with PTSD try to relieve their symptoms with alcohol or recreational drugs and develop a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
-The substances involved tend to be members... read more .
+The substances... read more .

 Doctors diagnose posttraumatic stress disorder (PTSD) when